 A series of interviews by The Complaining Cow

-In my series of interviews with people in the consumer world regarding their complaining habits, today sees the turn of James Dodkins
+In my series of interviews with people in the consumer world and public eye regarding their complaining habits, today sees the turn of James Dodkins

 James Dodkins’ complaining habits

 1) Generally, do you complain to a company regarding a faulty item?

 I generally don’t complain to companies about service, I just won’t use them again, but with faulty physical goods I will work to get the item replaced or refunded.